The Mythology of the Welsh Dragon

 Interestingly, the dragon also played a role in diplomatic relations.
 It was often used in seals, treaties, and official documents, underscoring its importance not just in warfare but also in the political and diplomatic arenas of medieval Wales.

-In the tapestry of medieval Welsh history, the dragon was more than just an emblem; it was the heart and soul of a nation.
+In the fabric of medieval Welsh history, the dragon was more than just an emblem; it was the heart and soul of a nation.
 Through wars, treaties, literature, and art, the dragon's legacy was continually forged, ensuring its place as an eternal symbol of Welsh identity and pride.

 Why is the dragon red in Welsh mythology?